isakskold/portfolio-new/README.md

 # Portfolio

 This is a second personal portfolio site, where I showcase my skills, projects, and experience.
 The goal is to create a dynamic and interactive portfolio with a modern tech stack.
+Also, the UI is intended to be more "recruiter friendly" than my previous portfolio website.

 ## Development Plan